Joaohsd/test-s206-l1/test/ui/README.md

 # **UI Test with Cypress and Banking site from globalsqa**

-The goal of this project is testing Banking example site.
-In order to do that, We've created 8 tests cases:
+The goal of this project is testing <a href="https://www.globalsqa.com/angularJs-protractor/BankingProject/#/login">Banking example site</a>.
+In order to do that, I've created 8 tests cases:

 *   Log in as CUSTOMER - Harry Potter;
 *   Log in as MANAGER;
 *   Add new customer;
 *   Delete new customer created;
 *   Open account for new customer created;
-*   Withdraw without money available (**Failure case, but test is passing**);
+*   Withdrawal without cash available (**Failure case, but test is passing**);

 ## **Pre-requirements**